-- 45. Many small businesses whose competitors are national franchises advertise "we are locally owned" or "we have been here since 1951."
+46. Many small businesses whose competitors are national franchises advertise "we are locally

+owned" or "we have been here since 1951."
 This is part of these firms'

-- A. business mission.
+A. business mission.

-- B. market segmentation strategy.
+B. market segmentation strategy.

-- C. positioning strategy.
+C. positioning strategy.

-- D. customer excellence strategy.
+D. customer excellence strategy.

-- E. target market.
+E. target market.

+2. target market.

-These firms are positioning themselves against the competition, emphasizing their local presence in order to suggest that this local experience helps them do a better job of serving consumers.
+These firms are positioning themselves against the competition, emphasizing their local

+presence in order to suggest that this local experience helps them do a better job of serving

+consumers.

-AACSB: Knowledge Application Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 3 Haro
+AACSB: Knowledge Application

+Accessibility: Keyboard Navigation

+Blooms: Apply Difficulty: 3 Hard

-Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts.
-Topic: Positionina
+Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts

+Topic: Positioning

-46. When discussing the marketing planning process, STP stands for
+47. When discussing the marketing planning process, STP stands for

 A. strategies, tactics, and plans.

 B. strategize, target, and promote.

 C. segmentation, targeting, and positioning.

 D. situation analysis, trend spotting, and planning.

 E. sustaining, trending, and positioning.

 STP stands for segmentation, targeting, and positioning.

-AACSB: Analytical Thinking

-Accessibility: Keyboard Navigation Blooms: Remembe

-Difficulty: 1 Eas

-Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts
+Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts.

-Topic: Steps in Market Segmentation

-47. Suppose your university made a sizable investment in its career services-additional counselors

-increased efforts to bring in recruiters, and other services aimed at helping students find jobs.
+- 48. Suppose your university made a sizable investment in its career services-additional counselors, increased efforts to bring in recruiters, and other services aimed at helping students find jobs.

-This investment would enhance the university's in an attempt to create value for

-students and recent graduates.
+This investment would enhance the university's in an attempt to create value for students and recent graduates.

-A. segmentation strategy
+- A. segmentation strategy

-B. place strategy
+- B. place strategy

-C. locational excellence strategy
+- C. locational excellence strategy

-D. diversification strategy
+- D. diversification strategy

-E. product value
+- E. product value

-The product the students buy-a degree-is enhanced by the ability to find a good job after
+The product the students buy-a degree-is enhanced by the ability to find a good job after graduation.

-graduation.
 Thus, this additional investment is related to the product value.